 Routing must be flexible and very cost effective, which is driving a high interest in virtual routing.
 Legacy routing vendors have attempted to implement router virtualization with approaches like logical routers, virtual routing and forwarding (VRF) and partitions.
 However, none of these meets the full requirements, especially on cost.

 Like server virtualization, a virtual router must be one of multiple, separate workloads within a given piece of hardware.
 This means that there should be multiple routing elements on a single piece of hardware.
 A routing element must be a separate management domain with its own control plane and dedicated forwarding resources (logical or physical ports).

 RAN sharing is a way for multiple mobile network operators to share radio access network infrastructure to share capital costs and better serve customers.
 Virtual routing allows each service provider to have their own router that can operate and be managed with complete separation of both the control plane and the management plane.
 This will be best accomplished by having multiple virtual routers on the cell site gateways.

 Increasingly MNOs are specifying the ASICs to be used in cell site gateway routers as is the case with DCSG.
 Volta’s cloud-based approach to router virtualization provides the only means of implementing multiple virtual routers on these ASIC-based platforms.
-This will be critical to support applications like RAN sharing, network slicing and MEC.
-VM or VNFs of router software running on servers may have a role within the compute infrastructure but are unlikely to meet the throughput or cost requirements of 5G transport infrastructure.
+This will be critical to support applications like RAN sharing, network slicing, and MEC.
+VM or VNFs of router software running on servers may have a role within the computing infrastructure but are unlikely to meet the throughput or cost requirements of 5G transport infrastructure.

-Given that the initial investments in 5G edge buildouts will include much more routing, MNOs will need to ensure that their choices can meet this set of requirements to futureproof their choices.
+Given that the initial investments in 5G edge buildouts will include much more routing, MNOs will need to ensure that their choices can meet this set of requirements to future-proof their choices.
 Virtualization and disaggregation will help keep costs low.
 They will also be critical to service agility which will allow MNOs to maximize their time to revenue.